woodrush/lisp-in-life/README.md

 The QFT memory usage shows the number of RAM addresses that were written at least once.
 The memory usage is measured in QFT bytes.
 Since one RAM memory slot includes 16 bits, 1 QFT byte equals 16bits.

-Since one OTCA Metapixel has a bounding box size of 2048x2048 (when tiled together), converting the VarLife pattern to a Conway's Game of Life pattern will expand the pattern size by a factor of 2048x2048.
-Also, since the OTCA Metapixel has a phase of 35,328 (according to [LifeWiki - OTCA metapixel](https://www.conwaylife.com/wiki/OTCA_metapixel)), the number of Conway's Game of Life generations required becomes 35,328 times the number of required VarLife generations.
-Therefore, running the Game of Life (GoL) version is significantly slower than running the VarLife version.

 After the program counter is set to 65535 and the program exits, no more ROM and RAM I/O signals become apparent in the entire module.
 This makes the VarLife pattern becomes completely stationary, where every pattern henceforth becomes completely identical.
 Defining this as the halting time for the calculation, the pattern for [print.lisp](print.lisp) halts at exactly 105,413,068 VarLife generations.
-By generation 105,387,540, the value 65535 gets written to the program counter.
-At generation 105,413,067, the last signal becomes just one step from disappearing, and at generation 105,413,068 and onwards, the pattern becomes completely stationary and every pattern becomes identical to each other.
-In the Game of Life version, since the OTCA Metapixel continues running indefinitely, the pattern does not become completly stationary, but the meta-states of the OTCA Metapixels will become completely stationary, since it is an emulation of the VarLife pattern.
-Note that the halting times for programs other than print.lisp is just a sufficient number of generations, and not the exact values.

-The required number of generations per CPU cycle depends on many factors such as the ROM and RAM addresses and the types of opcodes, since the arriving times of the I/O signals depend on factors such as these as well.
-This makes the number of generations required for the program to halt become different between each program.
-For example, print.lisp has a rate of 23822.16 generations per CPU cycle (GpC), but z-combinator.lisp has a rate of 28870.81 GpC, and primes-print.lisp has 31502.43 GpC.
-23822.16 GpC is in fact insufficient for z-combinator.lisp to finish running, and 28870.81 is also insufficient for primes-print.lisp to finish running.

-### Loading and Running Your Own Lisp and C Programs
-You can load your own Lisp program into the Lisp interpreter pattern and run it on Game of Life.
-This is explained in detail in [./build.md](./build.md).

-You can also compile your own C program and run it on the Game of Life, by using the build system used for [hello.c](./misc/hello/hello.c)).
-Further details are available in [build.md](./build.md).

 ## Building from Source